Playgrounds

 What does Maintenance mode do?

 The Marquee proxy serves a maintenance page for the Playground's URLs.
 Containers stay up — SSH in, read logs, edit.
 Toggle it off and routing returns.
-The Playground's state (running, has_changes, error) is unaffected.
+The Playground's state (running, has changes, error) is unaffected.

 Related